Super 8 (hotel): Development

 The first franchise was sold in 1976 and established in Gillette, Wyoming.
 By 1978, Super 8 expanded from the state of New York to the state of Washington and was no longer just a Midwestern company.

 In 1981, groundbreaking for the 100th Super 8 Location began in Aberdeen, South Dakota; the birthplace of Super 8.
 In 1993, Super 8 opened its 1,000th property in Mount Vernon, Ohio.
 By 2001, Super 8 Motels had more than 2,000 motels worldwide.

 Super 8 Worldwide entered the China market in 2004 by opening a Super 8 hotel (Chinese: 速8酒店 Su Ba Jiudian) in Beijing.
 By 2011, there were 680 Super 8 hotels mainly located in major cities of China.

 In 2010, Super 8 replaced the beddings and redesigned the bathrooms.

 In May 2013, Super 8 opened its first location in Turkey, in Istanbul.
 In May 2014, Super 8 opened its first location in the Middle East, in Riyadh.
-In April 2016, Super 8 opened its first location in Germany, in Munich.
+Super 8 came to the UK when it opened at Chester Motorway Services in 2023 after being rebranded from Days Inn, another one of Wyndham's hotel brands In April 2016, Super 8 opened its first German location in Munich.